cecicosta/EcommerceAmazonWebServices/README.md

 ## The following Technologies from AWS were used in this project:

-* Google App Engine to run the application
+* Amazon RDS for user and products database
-* Cloud SQL for user and products database
+* Amazon S3 for storage management (e.x. user and products photos)
-* Cloud Storage for storage management (e.x. user and products photos)
+* Amazon DynamoDB for operation's log register
 * Amazon SES for automatic emails